close-dev-team/mobile-close-channel-sdk-ios/README.md

 We are developers ourselves and we know how frustrating it can be to integrate an SDK.
 But not this time: we will do our best to make it a fun exercise instead!
 Pinky promise, this won't be an emotional roller coaster: buckles are not needed!

 So, take a coffee ☕️, tea 🫖, or havermelk 🥛 and take my hand to guide you through this in a few easy steps.
-If you still run into problems don't hesitate to contact me at maurice@thecloseapp.com!
+If you still run into problems don't hesitate to contact us via https://sdk.thecloseapp.com

 ## Pre-requisites and notes